 - providing advice on a healthy diet

-- feeling and measuring your tummy to find out how may babies you are carrying
+- feeling and measuring your tummy to find out how many babies you are carrying

-- estimate baby’s position and size, and listening to the baby’s heartbeat
+- estimate the baby’s position and size, and listening to the baby’s heartbeat

 - advise you on care for your baby after pregnancy